aaronaddleman/aaronaddleman-academic/content/code/spacemacs/cheatsheet.md

 ### Frames

 These are great for splitting up projects and focus to another OS window (not to be confused with Windows in Emacs).
 The really great thing about this is that you can target the windows in other frames with using the `SPC #` command.
 This is super helpful when having the Frames in full screen mode.

+To make a new frame use `SPC F n`.

+## Buffers

+A buffer is a file or space that is stored in memory which represents something you can interact with in Emacs.
+You will have many buffers open over the course of using Emacs or Spacemacs.